f2fgroup/mysql_to_ftp/README.md

 # MySQL to SFTP Extraction

-A bash script that executes SQL queries from `.sql` files, generates CSV files using MySQL's `INTO OUTFILE`, and uploads them to an SFTP server using atomic operations.
+A bash script that executes SQL queries from `.sql` files on a MySQL server (local or remote), generates CSV files locally, and uploads them to an SFTP server using atomic operations.

 ## Features

-- ✅ Executes SQL queries from `.sql` files on MySQL server
+- ✅ Executes SQL queries from `.sql` files on local or remote MySQL server
-- ✅ Generates CSV files directly on MySQL server using `SELECT ...
-INTO OUTFILE`
+- ✅ Generates CSV files locally (no FILE privilege required on remote MySQL)
+- ✅ Works with remote MySQL servers without filesystem access
 - ✅ Atomic SFTP upload (upload as `.part` then rename)
 - ✅ UTF-8 encoding support
 - ✅ Configurable CSV format
+- ✅ CSV headers included automatically
 - ✅ Comprehensive logging
 - ✅ Error handling
 - ✅ No Python or additional dependencies required (bash + mysql client + sftp only)